jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Old Philosophy vs. New Philosophy

 Techvolution is a philosophy book, but I don't directly reference past philosophies.
 Like any topic it takes some practice to read.
-However, I thought it might help to read a little.
-Below are two snippets from two influential philosophers.
+However, I thought it might help to study a little.
+Below are snippets from two influential philosophers.
 One who hated Rousseau, and another who loved him.

 ===